Topics

 The Substitution Model

-We work again through the untyped lambda calculus, this time with the formal machinery from last lecture.
-We look at capture-avoiding substitution and (if we have time) DeBruijn indices as ways of dealing with some of the more subtle details of evaluating expressions in the lambda calculus.
+We look the lambda calculus, its syntax and semantics.
+We also discuss capture-avoiding substitution as a way of dealing with some of the more subtle details of evaluating expressions in the lambda calculus.

 Reading:

-We discuss (dynamic and lexical) scoping, but with an emphasis on how variable scoping is dealt with in OCaml.
-We also consider the general problem of passing parameters to functions when they they are called, and look specifically at the call-by-name and call-by-value evaluation strategies in the functional setting.
+We discuss (dynamic and lexical) scoping, with an emphasis on how variable scoping is dealt with in OCaml.
+We consider how this connects to call-by-value semantics and closures.

 Reading: